Tianyihu212/Materarbeit/README.md

 Based on Experiment 4 use VLAD algorithm to re-ranking the global feature ranking result.
 <br/>
 ### [Experiment 7](https://github.com/Tianyihu212/Materarbeit/tree/main/E7)
-Based on Experiment 4 use Efficient Net local feature algorithm to re-ranking the global feature ranking result.
+Based on Experiment 4 use Efficient Net local feature algorithm (named is patch retrieval) to re-ranking the global feature ranking result.